Cooperatives – An Overview

 An individual (person or business entity) can become a member of a co-op by satisfying that co-op’s membership requirements.
 Typically, this requirement includes an upfront investment.
 Once the individual has satisfied the membership requirements, it is entitled to voting privileges.
 This can all vary between states.
 Many states have enacted statutes requiring co-op members to adhere to the one member, one vote principle, regardless of how much a member utilizes the co-op or has invested into it.
 Occasionally, a co-op may allow an individual member more than one vote.
 However, state laws usually restrict that member’s increased voting power to no more than a small percentage (typically three percent) of the total number of qualified votes in the co-op.

-Another principle to cooperatives is that they provide a limited return on investment capital to its members because they are not designed to be for-profit investment enterprises.
+Another principle to cooperatives is that they provide a limited return on investment capital to their members because they are not designed to be for-profit investment enterprises.
 Most states have enacted statutes that limit the amount a co-op can return to members annually.
 Although this limit can differ from one state to another, the Capper-Volstead Act, 7 U.S.C. §§ 291-292, establishes that this return may never exceed more than eight percent to cooperative members.

 Statutes Applicable to Cooperatives